munificent/craftinginterpreters/book/statements-and-state.md

 We don't have to touch the `define()` method -- a new variable is always declared in the current innermost scope.
 But variable lookup and assignment work with existing variables and they need to walk the chain to find them.
-First,
+First, lookup.
-lookup:

 ^code environment-get-enclosing (2 before, 3 after)

-If the variable isn't found in this scope, we simply try the enclosing one.
+If the variable isn't found in this environment, we simply try the enclosing one.
 That in turn does the same thing <span name="recurse">recursively</span>, so this will ultimately walk the entire chain.
+If we reach an environment with no enclosing one and still don't find the variable, then we give up and report an error as before.

-Assignment rolls the same way:
+Assignment works the same way.

 <aside name="recurse">